mariesajan/traffic-system-app/README.md

 ## Traffic System
 This app shows a traffic system.
-User can control which light to be turned on with a click.
+User can control which light to be turned on with a click (using react hooks and styled components)

 #### Installation